Did you know that approximately 15% of US citizens living in America use a private well to access drinking water?

-Eww yes, open air well water can very easily be contaminated by human or animal waste like faecal bacteria.
+Eww yes, an open air well can very easily be contaminated by human or animal waste like faecal bacteria.
 This might be in the form of E. coli and other bacteria, which can get into your well water via cracks in well walls.
 It can also be contaminated by things like sewage lines and overflowing septic tanks.

 - Noticeable odor and small trace particles in your water.